Basic Terms in Forex Trading

 A candlestick chart is a popular type of price chart used in forex trading.
 It provides visual representation of price movements over a specific period.
 Each candlestick consists of a body and wicks, indicating the opening, closing, high, and low prices within the given time frame.

-Trends : How to Make Money Today
+Trends : How to Check if Money is Real

 Advantages: